Still, I realize that I'm turning myself into a target. But you know what?

 Rhodey, deep inside, prefers to be the War Machine.
 Is it because he prefers to act like Tony does, outside of government supervision?
 Or is it just because War Machine is just a cooler name?
 Either way, Rhodey definitely comes across as Tony’s buddy this time around.
 Terence Howard’s performance didn’t make Rhodey seem like Tony’s friend, and Iron Man 2 put the two at odds.
 But now that Rhodey fills the role that the government wanted Iron Man to fill, Rhodey’s much freer in his relationship with Tony.
 For the first time, they come across as the best friends they’re supposed to be.

-Speaking of Iron Patriot, the character from the comics was Norman “Green Goblin” Osborn’s way of looking like he was going legit.
+Speaking of Iron Patriot, the character from the comics was originally Norman “Green Goblin” Osborn’s way of looking like he was going legit.
 Is anyone surprised that the Iron Patriot armor was used to kidnap the president now?
 But the rebranding makes a lot of sense.
 After the whole “attempted nuking of New York” thing, the government probably needs all the positive PR it can get.

 Maya Hansen (Rebecca Hall)

 Deep inside, Maya Hansen is not a bad person.
 She’s just done some bad things in the hope that she can stop doing bad things and get back to saving the world with science.
 I mean, Killian wanted to kill Tony out of petty revenge.
 Maya wanted Tony’s help stabilizing Extremis sooner.
 (Killian only took an interest in Tony after he shot Maya, necessitating a replacement.)
 She just wanted to end the explosions.
 Her speech about Wernher von Braun, in retrospect, reflects this.
-No wonder she’s so popular on Tumblr.

 Harley Keener (Ty Simpkins)

-This kid should have been annoying.
+By all rights, this kid should have been annoying.
 But he wasn’t.
 Part of this is because Tony Stark snarks at him the whole time, and part of this is because the kid is a good actor who, for the most part, isn’t given stereotypically annoying kid sidekick things to do, like save the day, or have an annoying catch phrase.

 In the end, a little kid works perfectly as Tony Stark’s foil because it forces Tony to be the adult, which isn’t a role he can easily take when talking to Pepper, Rhodey, or anyone else.